 Credit cards give you the ability to make purchases today and pay for them later.
 But, the convenience of paying over time may come at a cost.
-If it takes you longer than a month to pay off your balance you'll pay a fee in the form of a finance charge, increasing the cost of having a credit card, particularly if you never fully pay off your balance, the more you'll pay in finance charges.
+If it takes you longer than a month to pay off your balance you'll pay a fee in the form of a finance charge, increasing the cost of having a credit card, even moreso if you never fully pay off your balance, the more you'll pay in finance charges.
 You can avoid finance charges on almost all credit cards, but it's all about the timing and amount of your credit card payment.

 How to Avoid a Finance Charge

 Pay the full balance listed on your credit card statement to avoid seeing a finance charge on your next statement.
-If you pay just part of your balance, then your next billing statement will have a finance charge based on the unpaid balance and any new purchases you make.
+If you pay just part of your balance, your next billing statement will have a finance charge calculated based on the unpaid balance and any new purchases you make.

 How Promotional Rates Affect Finance Charges

 Some credit cards offer a zero percent introductory interest rate to entice new customers who want to avoid interest on new purchase or a high interest rate balance from another credit card.
 During the promotional period, you generally won't receive a finance charge even if you don't pay your balance in full.
 However, once the promotional period ends, any remaining balance will start accruing finance charges at the regular APR.

 Always read the terms of your promotional offers to know whether you need to pay off the full balance before the end of the promotional period to avoid paying finance charges on the balance.
 You don't want to be caught off guard with several months of finance charges added to your balance.

 Finance Charges You Can't Avoid

 Unfortunately, you may not be able to avoid finance charges on all types of balances.
 Except when a promotional rate applies, balance transfers and cash advances don't have a grace period, so finance charges start accruing as soon as the balance hits your card.
 When it comes to these types of balances, the best way to avoid a finance charge is to stay away from those transactions completely.
 The exception is when your credit card has a zero percent interest rate promotion, but these rarely apply to cash advances.